maratai/craftery/sff.md

 - Seth Dickinson. *The Traitor Baru Cormorant*.
 The Masquerade (series). **Recommended**.
 - Richard A. Knaak. *Shadowsteed*.
 Dragonrealm (series).
 This is not the place to start but Darkhorse is my favorite character.
 - Tanith Lee. *Tales from the Flat Earth: The Lords of Darkness*.
 SFBC omnibus edition of *Night's Master*, *Death's Master*, and *Delusion's Master*.
 Thanks to Six; I am looking forward to this.
 Lee's sensuous prose and decadent worldbuilding have no equal.
 (Uh, no relation!)
+- Ken Liu. *The Grace of Kings*.
+- Jenn Lyons. *The Ruin of Kings*.
 - Naomi Novik. *The Summer War*.
 Beautiful and heartbreaking/heart-stirring novella about curses and family and Faerie.
 Library book. **Recommended**.

 # Historical Fantasy